uncle-ben-devel/hskanner3d/README.md

 ```
     /installation_setup/pxe_setup/pxe_setup_script_static.sh
 ```
-*   download RaspiOS buster lite armhf 2020-12-04, then flash it to a micro SD card.
+*   download RaspiOS buster lite armhf 2020-02-13 (2020-12-04 will work, too), then flash it to a micro SD card.
 *   copy bootloader-flash-utils and cpi_setup from  the /installation_setup directory of hskanner3d to /home/pi on the rootfs.
 *   then, copy over the 00_lighting_control directory from the /processing_chain of hskanner3d.
 *   on the Raspberry Pi, execute